-1. Choose a good hosting provider
+Choose a good hosting provider

 The term ‘You get what you pay for’ couldn’t be more true when it comes to hosting.
-Did you know that 41% of successful WordPress hacks were due to hosting.
+Did you know that 41% of successful WordPress hacks were due to hosting?
 That is a surprising number so it pays to do your homework and research before deciding on a provider.
 I’m not saying you need to buy the most expensive hosting package out there, but be careful and don’t think you are getting a great deal at $3 a month.

-2. Install a security plugin
+Install a security plugin

-3. Backup and restore plugins
+Backup and restore plugins

-In the past I have had people contact me about their recently hacked site asking me to restore it to it’s former glory.
+In the past I have had people contact me about their recently hacked site asking me to restore it to its former glory.
 The truth is without a backup this is nearly impossible to do without re-building it.
-Often when hackers get into a site they will take what ever information they can and then sometimes start deleting files and assets off the server.
+Often when hackers get into a site they will take whatever information they can and then sometimes start deleting files and assets off the server.
 Once files are removed from the server they can not be recovered unless there is a site backup.
 Most often your hosting provider will take nightly backup of the server however they usually only keep the most recent 7 days.
 This may sound well and good but what if the piece of malicious code responsible for the hack was laying dormant in your site for a month?
 All their backups would still contain the culprit causing the issue and you would have the same problems all over again.

-I personally use UpdraftPlus Backup and Restoration because not only can you can create schedules for automated backups you can also push the backups to third party storage services like dropbox.
+I personally use UpdraftPlus Backup and Restoration because not only can you create schedules for automated backups you can also push the backups to third party storage services like dropbox.
 There is no point keeping all your backups on the server if you are unable to access the server if it gets hacked.

 Updraft also has the ability to restore your site from previous site backups and the best part is it’s completely free with the option to upgrade for other premium features.

-4. Secure your site files with .htaccess
+Secure your site files with .htaccess

 A .htacess file can be a powerful tool to your hosting environment.
-It provides a set of rules that tells your server how to handle directory indexing and which files can be access directly or not.
+It provides a set of rules that tells your server how to handle directory indexing and which files can be accessed directly or not.
 These rules prevent attackers from trying to inject or change code in your WordPress core, plugins and theme files.
-This file can be a little technical and without the right knowledge can break your site all together.
+This file can be a little technical and without the right knowledge can break your site altogether.
 I recommend getting a developer to check over your .htaccess file and make sure it is configured properly to your WordPress setup.
 SevenDev provides this as a service for $100 AUD.